LouisLalonde/FeedbackEval/README.md

 * **Compiler Feedback**: This feedback highlights syntax errors, code style violations, and potential bugs, offering technical insights into structural flaws in the code.
-* **Human Feedback**: This feedback mimics developer-generated suggestions in natural language, pointing out potential logic flaws and recommending best practices to improve code reliability and robustness.
+* **LLM Feedback**: This feedback mimics developer-generated suggestions in natural language, pointing out potential logic flaws and recommending best practices to improve code reliability and robustness.
 * **Simple Feedback**: A minimalistic, generic form of feedback